Relizane

-Relizane or Ghilizan (Arabic: غلیزان; Berber: Ɣilizan) is a city in Algeria.
+Relizane or Ghilizan (Arabic: غلیزان) is a city in Algeria.
 It is the capital city of Relizane Province.

 Toponymy

 The name of Relizane comes from the Berber ⵉⵖⵉⵍ ⵉⵣⵣⴰⵏ (Iɣil Izzan) which means “burnt / grilled hill”.
 The Turks built a bordj there, hence the name Bordj Ighil Izan, to control the road to Oran.
 The population is mainly from the Flittas and Beni-Ouragh of Ouarsenis.

-Story
+Geography

+Topography

+The topography within 2 miles of Relizane is only modest variations in elevation, with a maximum elevation change of 210 feet and an average elevation above sea level of 230 feet.
+Within 16 kilometers, slight variations in altitude only (533 meters).
+Within 80 kilometers, very significant variations in altitude (1,268 meters).

+The region within a 3 kilometer radius of Relizane is covered by cultivated land (47%), artificial surfaces (31%) and sparse vegetation (11%), within a 16 kilometer radius by cultivated land (53 %) and sparse vegetation (31%) and within a radius of 80 kilometers by cultivated land (47%) and sparse vegetation (17%).

+Location

+Climate

+In Relizane, the summers are short, sweltering, arid, and mostly clear and the winters are long, cool, windy, and partly cloudy.
+During the year, the temperature generally ranges from 7°C to 38°C and is rarely below 3°C or above 42°C.

+History

 Antiquity

 The history of the region dates back to the time of the Kingdom of Numidia which was between 203 and 213 BC.
 The region takes its name from a stream called Mina.
 The region of Mina knows under the Roman domination which lasted nearly five centuries, its apogee in the agricultural and commercial development because of the fertility of its grounds and the richness of its soil.
 Relizane is founded on the location of the ancient Roman Castellum de Mina.